 - So she uses other means to kill Zeke.

 - Parodied: ???

-- Zig Zagged: Alice fires a gun in Zeke's direction, but he dodges the shot.
+- Zig Zagged: Alice fires a gun in Zeke's direction, but he dodges the bullet.
 So she stabs him in the throat with a knife, which seemingly kills him.
 But then he arises from the dead as a zombie, which can pretty much only be eliminated with guns ... so Alice has to shoot him again.
-Except it wasn't Zeke who was killed and reborn, but his dumb partner Steve, meaning that Alice now has to track down the actual Zeke, disarm him and bring him in to the police, which she and Bob do without any weapons at all.
+Except it wasn't Zeke who was killed and reborn, but his idiot partner Steve, meaning that Alice now has to track down the actual Zeke, disarm him and bring him in to the police, which she and Bob do without any weapons at all.

 - The characters comply with any moral message in the work.

 - Invoked: Zeke provokes Alice to abandon her anti-gun message and prove to her that guns are good.

 - Exploited: Alice's opponents depict her as a Straw Hypocrite for using a gun to solve a problem after she has espoused the opinion that they don't work.